abdulhye/BulkForwardOldEmailInGmail/README.md

-# Script to Forward Old Email in Gmail via Google Script API
+# Script to Bulk Forward Old Email in Gmail via Google Script API
 #Disclaimer:
 Developed in stressful times and script comes with no guarantees